shiroari/java-in-docker/README.md

 To follow, see [jigsaw guide](http://openjdk.java.net/projects/jigsaw/quick-start).

 The `jlink` gives us docker image with incredible 50Mb size.
-As soon as `openjdk:9-jdk-alpine` will be released, size can be even smaller.
+As soon as `openjdk:9-jdk-alpine` is released, size can be less then 40Mb.
 Note that `jlink` creates statically linked application, therefore you must forget about cross-platform java applications and go with docker all the way from build to deploy.

 ## Build